 What happens during installation?

-Your installation appointment will typically takes about two hours.
-This time includes not only the device installation and calibration, but also a full training session so that you are completely familiar with the operation of the ignition interlock device.
+Your ignition interlock device installation appointment will typically take about two hours.
+This time includes not only the device installation and calibration but also a full training session so that you are completely familiar with the operation of the ignition interlock device.
 Do not consume any alcohol for 24 hours prior to installation and avoid using any products that contain alcohol such as mouthwash.

 Can the device be installed on a motorcycle?